Grid Controller of India Limited: Mandate for Load Despatch Functions

 EA 2003, Section 28(1): “The Regional Load Despatch Centre shall be the apex body to ensure integrated operation of the power system in the concerned region.”

-Even the National Electricity Policy 2005 released by Govt. of India also put emphasis on Independent System Operation through NLDC, RLDCs and SLDCs.
+Even the National Electricity Policy 2005 released by the Govt. of India also put emphasis on Independent System Operation through NLDC, RLDCs, and SLDCs.
 The relevant extract of the National Electricity Policy 2005 is listed below.

 National Electricity Policy 2005, Section 5.3.7: “The spirit of the provisions of the Act is to ensure independent system operation through NLDC, RLDCs and SLDCs.”